marisalim/Everest-eDNA-biodiversity-survey/README.md

 - map paired-end reads with `bwa mem`
 - optional step: (not run in pipeline code, but you can run this separately to view mappings in terminal)
     > convert .sam to .bam with `samtools faidx` and `samtools import`
     > sort BAM file with `samtools sort` and `samtools index`
     > view bam file in tview with `samtools tview`

 *2. Subset SAM files for 'good' hits*

 - `awk '$4 != "0"' [sample].sam > [sample]_hits.txt` to check if there are any reads that mapped, plus associated mapping score info. if the file is blank, then no mapping.
+Thus, I'm filtering on this field, and removing the rows that have 0's.

 The $4 field is the 1-based leftmost mapping position of SAM files.
 Note the following:
 >> "The first base in a reference sequence has coordinate 1.
 POS is set as 0 for an unmapped read without coordinate.
 If POS is 0, no assumptions can be made about RNAME and CIGAR."

 More about SAM files:
 - https://samtools.github.io/hts-specs/SAMv1.pdf
 - https://davetang.org/wiki/tiki-index.php?page=SAM

-Thus, I'm filtering on this field, and removing the rows that have 0's.

 *3. Convert filtered SAM file to interleaved fasta file*

-- `samtools fastq`
+use: `samtools fastq`

 *4a.
 Assemble interleaved reads with spades*
+- of the reads that mapped to reference, try to generate contigs for blast search
 - this is running pretty quickly because there are usually not very many reads to assemble after the mapping filter
 - doesn't work if there are too few reads to assemble, e.g., 2 reads
 - see explanation of Spades and k-mer assembly: